-The following Management's Discussion and Analysis ("MD&A") of the consolidated financial results of True North Commercial Real Estate Investment Trust (the "REIT") dated July 31, 2013, for the three and six months ended June 30, 2013 should be read in conjunction with the REIT's unaudited condensed consolidated interim financial statements and accompanying notes for the same period.
-These documents are available on SEDAR at <a href="https://www.sedar.com/www.
+The following Management's Discussion and Analysis ("MD&A") of the consolidated financial results of True North Commercial Real Estate Investment Trust (the "REIT") dated November 13, 2013, for the three and nine months ended September 30, 2013 should be read in conjunction with the REIT's unaudited condensed consolidated interim financial statements and accompanying notes for the same period.
+These documents are available on SEDAR at www.sedar.com.